yutanicorp/powermolecli/README.md

 ## How it works

 ### Terminology
-* **tunnel** is an established connection from localhost to target destination host through intermediate hosts (called Gateways).
+* **Tunnel** is an established connection from localhost to target destination host through intermediate hosts (called Gateways).
-* **agent** is a python module running on the target destination host.
+* **Agent** is a python module running on the target destination host.
 It performs various functions.
-* **instructor** sends data and instructions to the *agent* by using a forwarded connection.
+* **Instructor** sends data and instructions to the *Agent* by utilizing a forwarded connection provided by *Tunnel*.

-This cli package uses the lib package to create a tunnel and models the specific instructor to communicate with the agent (on the target destination host).
+This cli package uses the lib package to create a Tunnel and models the specific Instructor to communicate with the Agent (on the target destination host).
-The agent communicates directly with the operating system of the host on which it resides.
+The Agent communicates directly with the operating system of the host on which it resides.
-The agent is responsible to redirect internet traffic (TOR mode), put files (FILE mode), and issue commands (INTERACTIVE mode).
+The Agent is responsible to redirect internet traffic (TOR mode), put files (FILE mode), and issue commands (INTERACTIVE mode).
-For port forwarding (FOR mode), the program simply relies on ssh itself.
-The agent also responds to heartbeats send by localhost to check if connection is still intact.
+For port forwarding (FOR mode), the program simply relies on SSH itself.
+The Agent also responds to heartbeats send by localhost to check if connection is still intact.

 ![alt text](img/illustration_how_it_works.png)